rossdylan/FUSS/README.rst

-FUSSy - Fedora User Streams
+fuss - Fedora User Streams
 =========================

 The Idea
 ========
-FUSSy is webapp allowing for FAS users to customize a group of fedmsg topics to listen to.
+fuss is webapp allowing for FAS users to customize a group of fedmsg topics to listen to.
 Messages from the bus are filtered and rebroadcast with a new topic. this topic will be org.fedoraproject.userstreams.<fas_username>